• Skip to primary navigation

 • Marinated Olives and Artichokes - Offer a salty, savory contrast that enhances the salad's complexity.

-• Fresh Fruit Salad - Light and refreshing, it serves as a sweet finish to balance the savory salad.
+• Fresh Fruit Salad - Light and refreshing, it is a sweet finish to balance the savory salad.

 • Chilled Minestrone Soup - A savory broth that adds a comforting element to the meal without heaviness.